finiteCraft/finiteCraft/README.md

     - [x] Keep track of which proxies are successful and which aren't
     - [x] automatically cycles through proxies that are unreliable
     - [x] reschedules proxies that have been temp-blocked by neal.fun to be used later
-  - [x] Multi-threaded Workers searching for crafting recipes
+  - [x] Multithreaded Workers searching for crafting recipes
     - [x] Probes InfiniteCraft through sessioned GET requests
     - [x] Sends packets of multiple requests at once to make up for slow proxies
   - [x] Storage of elements and recipe info